michael-bmstu/michael-bmstu/README.md

 training the KMeans model and selecting the hyper parameter k (number of clusters).
 Finally, a recommendation algorithm was implemented based on user ratings for each genre and viewing history.

-* Technology stack used: Pandas, Matplotlib, Scikit-learn.
+* Technology stack used: Pandas, Matplotlib, Scikit-learn

 ### [Pix2Pix with GAN, 2023](https://github.com/michael-bmstu/pix2pix_gan)